Software development delays: Why do your projects end up late?

 You are upset because the 8-character password improvement remains unfinished.
 The development team was overwhelmed with doing an additional task from a security analyst, and they didn’t put a limit on the number of hours they could dedicate to each task.
 Instead of doing one task at a time, they simply tried to do everything at once and ended up needing more time to finish both tasks.

 Now you start realizing that you need to include WIP limits in your project to prevent bottlenecks and create a smoother workflow.
 These limits usually foster a culture of “stop starting, start finishing”.
-The more work your team tries to do at once, the worse result you have at the end (and the software project will be late again).
+The more work your team tries to do at once, the worse result you have at the end of the software development cycle and the software project will be late again.

 Signs that you developers might struggle with WIP limits: